vildealm/Project-3/README.md

 ## Known bugs

 For the buttons navigating forth and back, we are aware of the non functionality of «next» after searching for one specific user.
 Now, there is a button showing up, although it shouldn’t.
 If we had more time, we would have fixed this.
+This leads to a stop in the database, which means that the "next" button showing up when there is less tahn 10 persons in the output, you should NOT press the button.
 In addition is the case sensitiveness for the search-field which is explained in " ## Filter"

 ### `npm test`